neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Add special WAL record for setting page hints.

-## Prefetching

-### Why?

-As far as pages in Neon are loaded on demand, to reduce node startup time and also speedup some massive queries we need some mechanism for bulk loading to reduce page request round-trip overhead.

-Currently Postgres is supporting prefetching only for bitmap scan.
-In Neon we should also use prefetch for sequential and index scans, because the OS is not doing it for us.
-For sequential scan we could prefetch some number of following pages.
-For index scan we could prefetch pages of heap relation addressed by TIDs.

 ## Prewarming

 ### Why?

-Short downtime (or, in other words, fast compute node restart time) is one of the key feature of Zenith.
+Short downtime (or, in other words, fast compute node restart time) is one of the key feature of Neon.
 But overhead of request-response round-trip for loading pages on demand can make started node warm-up quite slow.
 We can capture state of compute node buffer cache and send bulk request for this pages at startup.